di/talks/pygotham_2017/talk.md

 ^ This is a rough approximation

-^ First we nitialize the lexer and parser

-^ This is a rough approximation

 ^ Let's imagine this function is being called as an executable where the first argument is the source file name

+^ First we initialize the lexer and parser

 ---